siegerts/xiegerts.com/content/post/lemon-squeezy-webhooks-cloudflare-workers-d1/index.md

     .notNull()
     .default(sql`CURRENT_TIMESTAMP`),
 });
 ```

-The use of D1 is very compelling for this use case since the surface area of the API is small and the database is lightweight.
-The [`drizzle-orm`](https://orm.drizzle.team/)(Drizzle ORM) package is used to interact with the database and execute SQL queries.
+The use of D1 is very compelling for this setup since the entire **1/** API is located in Cloudflare, **2/** it's SQL-based and works well with [Drizzle ORM](https://orm.drizzle.team/), and **3/** the overhead to maintain is minimal (if at all).
+The `drizzle-orm` package is used to interact with the database and execute SQL queries.

 ## Verifying Lemon Squeezy webhooks in a Cloudflare Worker